 Who actually holds the purse strings at BabelBark?
-And how do you make the best decisions on investments to grow the company and to best utilize your startup capital?
+How do you make decisions on investments to grow the company and best use startup capital?

-And in the rare occasions where they are question marks, that same day that that expense happened, you hit that person up with a question.
+When there are question marks, ask a question.
 You always call them off or send an email and say, can you explain this expense?
 Why?
-And it’s been my experience that once the employees know there’s oversight, I know you’re going to ask them any time, not because theoretically, you told them, but because it happened.
+In my experience, when employees know there’s oversight, I know you’re going to ask them any time.
+That’s not because you told them, but because it happened.

-When are you ready to bring in a strategic finance leader like a controller or a CFO, how can they work well with the CEO to make sure that you both are working together to make the right decisions?
+When are you ready to bring in a strategic finance leader like a controller or a CFO?
+How can they work well with the CEO?

 Hire a CFO Who Aligns With the Company Vision – Not Just a Number Cruncher

 I go back to the talent answer for me earlier.
 You must find the right person.
-There are many types of CFO out there – I’ve seen them, you know them.
-But you know, what I would look for are people who are really connected to the vision of the company instead of people who are really only connected to the books, so to speak.
+There are many types of leadership executives out there – I’ve seen them, you know them.
+What I look for are people connected to the vision of the company.
+That’s instead of people who are only connected to the books.

-So it all depends on if you hire somebody who’s locks up with you in the vision of where the company is going/ And the whole interview scheme is not going to be built around how do the numbers match up, but rather questions like: “Where do you see the company going?
+So it all depends on if you hire somebody who’s locks up with you in the vision of where the company is going.
+The whole interview scheme can’t revolve around how the numbers match up.
+Rather, it must ask questions like: “Where do you see the company going?
 What’s the vision?
 How much are you lockstep with us?”

-Yes, they need to be correct about the numbers and be on it for the controls, but, you know, there are different ways to do it.
+Yes, they need to be correct about the numbers and be on it for the controls.
+But, you know, there are different ways to do it.
 So if you hire the right CFO based on that mindset and the cultural fit with the executive team and the company vision, you’re going to be fine.
-However, if you hire a CFO just because of his financial expertise and not necessarily because he’s a good fit for the company, that’s not going to work well, because especially in the CFO position, the variety is so huge and people’s mindsets and experiences are so varied based on the background.
-The whole mindset of the CFO about what the company needs to do and how and how it needs to be designed is so really different from one to the other.
+However, if you hire a CFO because of financial expertise alone, that won’t work well.
+This is especially true for CFO positions.
+The variety is huge and people vary their mindsets and experiences based on the background.
+The mindset of the CFO about what the company needs varies so much.
 You need to find the right fit.

 This interview is taken from an episode of the Spend Culture Stories podcast.